snowyu/rest_service/README.markdown

 **Welcome to the `frontier` branch.
 This is where we're experimenting and building the next version of Grape.
 Things will be civilized here one day, but until then you best carry your revolver with you.**

+## What is http_api?

+http_api is forked from Grape.
+It's removed the unnecessary components to focus the api. the http_api is just a component for api.

 ## What is Grape?

 Grape is a REST-like API micro-framework for Ruby.
 It is built to complement